macs30123-s24/final-project-online_abortion_discourse/README.md

 #### Temporal Analysis

 I also performed Latent Dirichlet Allocation on the comment corpus.
-PySpark was instrumental in being able to do this.
-By utilizing PySpark, I was able to run through the dataset of approximately 140,000 comments upwards of 200 times (to get the results to stabilize) in a matter of seconds.
-This would have taken a much longer time using traditional methods.
+By using PySpark, I processed the dataset of 143,000 comments upwards of 200 times (to stabilize the results) in approximately a minute.
+This level of efficiency would have been unattainable with traditional methods.

 I also took the Latent Dirichlet Allocation a step further, and analyzed the activity of each topic over time, once again using the power of PySpark's distributed processing.